 A couple of weeks ago, the exceptional people of Certified Angus Beef® brand gave me and several other influencers the opportunity to go on an amazing adventure!
 We traveled to Kansas and spent the day on the Blythe cattle ranch.
 All I could think about the whole time I was on this trip was how lucky I was to have this rare opportunity.

 A few years ago, I had the chance to visit Certified Angus Beef® brand Culinary Center located in Wooster, Ohio.
-I learned all about “Roasting Season” and how to make holiday roasts and appetizers, such as this recipe for Holiday Strip Roast and Holiday Steak Bruschetta.
+I learned all about “Roasting Season” and how to cook delicious roasts, such as this recipe for Holiday Strip Roast and Holiday Steak Bruschetta.
 My recent trip to Kansas showcased how Certified Angus Beef® brand is brought from gate to plate.
 Certified Angus Beef® brand does a great job educating influencers, retailers, and consumers on quality beef and what it takes for Angus beef to be deemed “certified”.
 They rely on 10 standards that judge the taste and quality of their beef which ensures their beef is amazingly tender, juicy and full of flavor each and every time.
-Did you know that only 3 out of 10 Angus cattle will quality as “certified”?
+Did you know that only 3 out of 10 Angus cattle will qualify as “certified”?

 We started the day off by meeting Debbie Lyons-Blythe, a blogger and rancher who raises cattle along with her family.
 Her ranch has been in the same family since the late 1800’s!
 Debbie has the biggest heart and a powerful message to share.
 You can’t help but love a family-run ranch making it possible for all of us to put fresh food on the table.
 She was sweet enough to have our entire (large) group to her home.
 We were served an amazing lunch out on her deck made by Chef Michael and Chef Gavin from Certified Angus Beef® brand.
 Harissa Beef Roulade wasn’t on the menu for this meal, but we did enjoy a tri-tip steak salad with endless, colorful topping possibilities and sweet tea.
 I still dream about that salad to this day and the views from Debbie’s home were unparalleled!